scottyunho/scottyunho/README.md

 - ⚡ Fun fact: ...
 -->

+Currently trying to learn as much as I humanly can!
-Usually I can be found ✨trudging through schoolwork✨ but I'd love to connect and get to know more people over [LinkedIn](https://www.linkedin.com/in/scottyunho/)! :)
+I'd love to connect and get to know more people over [LinkedIn](https://www.linkedin.com/in/scottyunho/)! :)